lydell/run-pty/README.md

   📂 my/cwd/path
   ```

 - status: It’s common to run watchers in `run-pty`.
 Watchers wrap your program – if your program crashes, the watcher will still be up and running and wait for source code changes so it can restart your program and try again. `run-pty` will display a 🟢 in the dashboard (since the watcher is successfully running), which makes things look all green.
-But in reality things are broken. `status` lets you replace 🟢 with custom status indicators.
+But in reality things are broken. `status` lets you replace 🟢 with custom status indicators, such as 🚨 to indicate an error.

   The keys in the object are regexes with the `u` flag.